 The lottery is one of the oldest forms of organized legal gambling.
 Throughout the years, lotteries from all over the world have made a lot of people rich.
 However, these people are only a fraction of the whole population that fills lottery tickets on a daily basis.
-Everybody who plays the lottery or does sports betting using Bet4Pride or with the help of sports news sites have hopes of winning, although, in reality, chances of each individual are almost astronomical.
+Everybody who plays the lottery or does sports betting has hopes of winning, although, in reality, chances of each individual are almost astronomical.
 You can say that the lottery is a phenomenon of sorts, representing a magnet for the masses that hope to get rich overnight without effort.
 That’s why the lottery was the subject of many books, some of which we are going to list in this article.

 How to Win the Lottery with the Law of Attraction by Eddie Coronado

 There’s no better person to write the book about winning the lottery than an actual winner of one.
 In this book, Eddie Coronado shares his ideas and beliefs that through the law of attraction and mind power you too can win millions.
 While the book focuses on how to win a lottery, the author also suggests that this technique can be used for many other things in life, like acquiring a better job, finding a perfect soulmate, and more.